jiang7369/I-D/draft.md

 WebRTC is a widely used real-time connection protocol, but unlike WebSocket, it has no URI scheme.

-This document registers the "wr://" and "wrs://" URI schemes to aid prevention of such accidental disclosures.
+This document registers the "wr://" and "wrs://" URI schemes to supplement such gaps.
 When use the URI quickly open the connection, you can immediately to realize communication between two clients.

 Use this URI Scheme to easily open a connection.
 You can open a data channel, then the connection can be used as a file transfer or signalling server, etc. You can also directly open a stable and complex connection by passing more parameters.